Mincemeat is a fruity, often boozy, sweet filling for mince pies, the traditional little sweet treats synonymous with Christmas, here in the UK.

 Easy as pie!

 Leave your boozy mincemeat to sit for at least 2 weeks before using.
 This will allow the flavours to develop.
+I tend to make it on Stir Up Sunday, along with our Christmas pudding.

 Let’s briefly take a look at some of the ingredients, most of which, are easily available.